- Academics & Programs

 Other courses may be substituted based on the student’s background and with permission of the international business and English advisors.

-Students must complete five courses including:
+Students must complete four courses including:

 The satisfactory/fail option may be used for only one repeated course required for the major.
 A minimum of fifteen hours in the major field must be completed at Dominican.

 Students majoring or minoring in international business complete MATH 130 or MATH 170 to satisfy the mathematics foundation requirement.